leanprover/lean4/README.md

 require bar from git "url.git"@"rev"/"optional"/"path-to"/"dir-with-pkg"
 ```

 The first form adds a local dependency and the second form adds a Git dependency.
 For a Git dependency, the revision can be a commit hash, branch, or tag.
-Also, the `/` and the following term of the `require` is optional.
+Also, the `@"rev"` and `/"path-to"/"term"` parts of the `require` are optional.

 Both forms also support an optional `with` clause to specify arguments to pass to the dependency's package configuration (i.e., same as `args` in a `lake build -- <args...>` invocation).
 The elements of both the `from` and `with` clauses are proper terms so normal computation is supported within them (though parentheses made be required to disambiguate the syntax).